Sirvelasque/Bookstore/README.md

 # Bookstore

-> App where you can make a books list and save it by title, author and category
+> App where you can make a books list to save it by title, author and category then save changes in an API

 ## Built With